-Travel guide

-Advice for people travelling with a stoma

-My travel check list

-Passport

-Visa (if required)

-Travel insurance

-Travel certificate
+Travel advice

-Toilet Priority Card

-Radar key

-Additional supplies (twice usual amount)

-Pre-cut pouches

-Change kit for journey

-Wet wipes

-Disposal bags

-Medical Adhesive Remover

-Barrier film (if used)

-Scissors (in checked-in luggage)

-Guide contents
+Holiday checklist

+Passport Visa (if required) Travel insurance Travel certificate Toilet Priority Card Radar key Additional supplies (twice usual amount) Pre-cut pouches Change kit for journey Spare pre-cut pouches Wet wipes Disposal bags Adhesive remover spray, wipes or foam applicator (if used) Barrier film/cream (if used) Output thickening sachets Spare clothes Sun cream Scissors (in checked luggage) Plastic spray bottle (to fill with water)

+Contents

-It's important to continue with a full and active life and feel confident to travel following your stoma surgery.
+Everyone has different experiences of travelling with a stoma but it's important to regain any loss in confidence and continue to have a full and active lifestyle.
 This guide will provide advice and answer questions you may have when planning a day out or holiday at home or abroad.